Fuse Your Latents: Video Editing with Multi-source Latent Diffusion Models: Experiments

-Since there is no publicly available high-quality T2V generation model, we develop a T2V model referring to~\cite{blattmann2023align} with input video resolution of 256p.
-The T2I models include ControlNet~\cite{zhang2023adding} and InstructPix2Pix~\cite{brooks2023instructpix2pix} loaded with pre-trained weights from Stable Diffusion v1.5~\cite{rombach2022high}.
-For all models, we sample 8 frames uniformly from input video with a resolution of 256p, the classifier-free guidance scale is set to 12.5.
-For ControlNet, we use the version with canny edge condition and set the total timestep $T=50$ for DDIM schedule.
-For InstructPix2Pix, we set the total timestep $T=100$, and set classifier-free guidance scale of text to $12.5$ and of image to $1.5$.
+\textbf{Implementation Details.} We attempt to apply FLDM to various T2I and T2V diffusion models to validate the effectiveness.
+For the diffusion model gallery, we consider popular T2I diffusion models including ControlNet~\cite{zhang2023adding} and InstructPix2Pix~\cite{brooks2023instructpix2pix} loaded with pre-trained weights from Stable Diffusion v1.5~\cite{rombach2022high}.
+Although there are some high-quality video diffusion models~\cite{esser2023structure, ho2022imagen, wang2023lavie}, unfortunately, they can not be accessed.
+Therefore, we take the publicly available VidRD~\cite{gu2023reuse} and ZeroScope~\cite{luo2023videofusion} with released pre-trained weights.
+We then sample 8 frames uniformly from input videos with a resolution of 256p for all models.
+For T2V models fused with ControlNet, we use ControlNet with canny edge condition and set the total timestep $T=50$ for DDIM schedule.
+For T2V models fused with InstructPix2Pix, we set the total timestep $T=100$ and the classifier-free guidance scale of text to $12.5$ and of image to $1.5$.
+We select 16 videos from DAVIS dataset~\cite{pont20172017} for evaluation, which are part of the TGVE benchmark~\cite{wu2023cvpr}.
+For each video, there are three types of text prompts for video editing including \textit{style}, \textit{object}, and \textit{background}.